 I was amazed that I was willing to share my weakness in front of the group.
 But then I was also amazed by how many people agreed with me, and wished they had that same super power.
 I realized the majority of my friends knew how to be great people, but none of us confidently knew how money and investing worked.

-The group discussion moved on to the next subject, but my thoughts were stuck on my answer.
+The group discussion moved on to the next subject, but my mind was stuck on my answer.
 A desire to master money and investing had electrified my mind.
 I wanted to learn, and I didn’t care what it would take.

 I started my journey to master money and investing with these four tools that I believe are essential for any new adventure to be successful: